Chapter 19.30

 (f) Redevelopment which involves a change in use, and the changed use has a potential to release a new pollutant(s) to surface water systems within the city.
 For the purposes of this subsection, “new pollutant(s)” means a pollutant that was not discharged at that location immediately prior to the change in use, as well as a pollutant that was discharged in less quantities immediately prior to the change in use;

 (g) Redevelopment, other than normal maintenance or other than the tenant improvements, but including any increase in gross floor area, in any one consecutive 12-month period which exceeds 50 percent of the assessed or appraised value (whichever is greater) of the structure or improvement being redeveloped.
-The appraisal must be from state-certified general appraiser.
-For purposes of determining value under this section, improvements required pursuant to FWRC 19.30.090 (nonconforming development), FWRC 19.30.110 (street/sidewalk improvements), this section (nonconforming water quality improvements) and FWRC 19.135.030 (street/sidewalk improvements) shall not be counted towards the 50 percent threshold which would trigger application of this subsection;
+The appraisal must be from a state-certified general appraiser.
+For purposes of determining value under this section, improvements required pursuant to FWRC 19.30.090 (nonconforming development), 19.30.110 (street/sidewalk improvements), this section (nonconforming water quality improvements) and FWRC 19.135.030 (street/sidewalk improvements) shall not be counted towards the 50 percent threshold which would trigger application of this subsection;

 (h) Redevelopment of property which drains or discharges to a receiving water that has a documented water quality problem, as determined by the public works director based on a map, plan, water quality monitoring data or a written policy in existence or implemented by the public works director prior to submission of a redevelopment application determined to trigger application of this subsection, where the public works director determines that the redevelopment requires additional specific controls to address the documented water quality problem.

 (2) Timing.
 All improvements required by this section shall be constructed or installed concurrent with the redevelopment triggering application of this section, unless an applicant for redevelopment opts to pursue incremental construction of required improvements.
-In that event, the applicant shall develop and submit to the public works director a stormwater management plan detailing all of the improvements required by this section, and proceed according to the following subsections.
+In that event, the applicant shall develop and submit to the public works director a stormwater management plan detailing all of the improvements required by this section, and proceed according to the following subsections:

 (a) Extent of construction of required water quality improvements.
 Where the public works director determines that incremental construction is physically feasible, the applicant shall construct that portion of the required improvements according to the following schedule: